-Google’s parent company Alphabet has announced a new company called Intrinsic that will focus on building software for industrial robots.
+Google’s parent company Alphabet has announced a new company called Intrinsic, focusing on building software for industrial robots.

-Intrinsic is working to unlock the creative and economic potential of industrial robotics for millions of more businesses, entrepreneurs, and developers.
+Intrinsic is working to unlock industrial robotics’s creative and economic potential for millions of more businesses, entrepreneurs, and developers.

 We are developing software tools designed to make industrial robots (which are used to make everything from solar panels to cars) easier to use, less costly and more flexible so that more people can use them to make new products, businesses and services, – Wendy Tan-White, CEO